 As locally-owned restaurants and shops struggle in the pandemic crisis, your business matters.

 Entrepreneurs who are Black, Indigenous and People of Color (BIPOC) may face additional challenges due to lack of access to capital.
 The large wealth gap that exists between White and BIPOC Americans may cause BIPOC business owners to be denied loans because of insufficient assets or collateral.
 Please shop and dine local, and consider some of the many BIPOC-owned restaurants and businesses in the Triangle.

-JTJ is also working to get out the vote in the 2020 elections!
+JTJ is also working to rock the vote!

 We encourage each eligible voter to register and to exercise your right to vote.
 Voting is the most important way to participate in our democracy.
 The following information may be helpful:

 There’s a little over two months before voter registration deadlines (though you can do same-day registration later at early voting sites):